fearofcrime/muffinlightning.github.io/_posts/2016-1-2-Bejeweled.markdown

 [I then used this HSL color picker as a reference point](http://hslpicker.com/) and built my if statements based on this.
 Being able to check for brightness/saturation is a huge benefit when trying to identify the color white.
 I then just built my own ranges of hue values to determine the other colors.
 Orange/Yellow gave similar values, but they were different enough to work with.

+Now that we have the color values, the majority of the work is done.
+We loop through all the board locations, find matches, and then apply these matches using Java's Robot Class, which is very straightforward.
+If I ever do another screen-based bot, I'll be sure to focus more on the other aspects next time around, but this step is usually the most annoying so I thought I would write about it :)

-This post is getting quite long so I will leave you with the final product:
+This post is getting quite long so I will leave you with the final product.

 {::nomarkdown}
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hOTplw7yuuM" frameborder="0" allowfullscreen></iframe>